-Bob Crawford is retired after 42 years as a Queen’s University professor and administrator.
+Bob Crawford spent 42 years as a Queen’s University professor and administrator.
 He joined Ryandale when he became more aware of the issues of poverty and homelessness in Kingston, and was invited to attend a board meeting and to visit the Transition House.

 His hope for Ryandale is that it will grow and enable more individuals to move from homelessness to independent living.

 Shortly after graduating from St. Lawrence College in 2006, Kingston Campus, Dave started working with Ryandale.
-He currently manages Ryandale’s Transition House.
+He now manages one of Ryandale’s transition houses.

-Jane joined Ryandale in 2019 after spending two years as the operations manager of St. George’s Cathedral, and seeing first-hand the need for greater access to support services for Kingston’s vulnerable population.
-She is a communications professional with a background in promotions, public speaking and community engagement, and hopes to use these to help Ryandale achieve its mission of ensuring safe accommodation and access to essential support services for the largest number of people possible.
+Jane joined Ryandale in 2019 after spending two years as the operations manager at St. George’s Cathedral and seeing the need for better access to support services in Kingston.
+As Ryandale’s Operations Administrator, she hopes to help Ryandale achieve its mission of providing safe housing and access to services for the largest number of people possible.

 Daria Adèle Juüdi-Hope is a Registered Nurse, Educator, and Social Justice Advocate.
 She is an avid advocate for better public health policies to recognize and combat health inequities.
 Daria lived at Ryandale when she first moved to Kingston with her family.
 She serves on the board as a way to give back to the community

 Shelley Thompkins is a Portfolio Assistant with BMO Wealth Management.
 She joined Ryandale shortly after returning to Kingston after having lived in other cities for a number of years.
 She has always had a strong desire to give back to her community, with a strong focus on helping those who are less fortunate.